scottgoering/HeaterMeter-wiki/Thermocouple-Amplifier-Testing.md

 [![Image](https://lh4.googleusercontent.com/-Kh_LT5hR6d0/U7LKnSV0zHI/AAAAAAAAB-M/4sOadQlmvtQ/s800/tctest.png)](https://picasaweb.google.com/lh/photo/zE9keGB7s7CKZ6AQei-xmdMTjNZETYmyPJy0liipFm0?feat=embedwebsite)

 Apply any voltage source (3V-36V), such as a 9V battery, to the through-holes shown above.
 Connect positive to 5 and ground to 2 and measure the voltage output at 4, or the big hole connected to 4.
 The output voltage should be a within 0.1V of the input voltage.
+Note: Do not apply more than 3.3V after completing assembly of the entire HeaterMeter, only the thermocouple assembly is tolerant of this voltage range!

 [![Image](https://lh5.googleusercontent.com/-tzSIMYeJ5fc/U67YFVvNZoI/AAAAAAAAB5c/b1tfShFSBd4/s640/IMG_2178.JPG)](https://picasaweb.google.com/lh/photo/5j-yXLAi8KqRpkfs5NWmJdMTjNZETYmyPJy0liipFm0?feat=embedwebsite)